Skip to content

 # Clear all tags

-async with get_transaction(session):
+async with transaction(session):

 await m2m_set(session, post, Post.tags)